-- Have they ever asked about your sexual experiences, or any fantasies you have or about how you might feel about doing certain sexual things?
+- Have they every asked about your sexual experiences, or any fantasies you have or about how you might feel about doing certain sexual things?

-- Do they ask you to video or webcam so they can see private parts?
+- Do they ask you to video/webcam so they can see private parts?

 - Have they somehow gained access to things that you have not shared with them?

-Know your values and boundaries and stick to them when you feel pressure.
-Think through each question and know how to respond will prepare you for healthy boundaries and wonderful relationships.
+Knowing your values and boundaries will help you when you feel under pressure.
+Think through each question and know how to respond.
+This will prepare you for healthy relationships.

 Remember being groomed is generally under the disguise of your boyfriend or girlfriend.
 If you say yes to any of these question find a person who is safe (best if an adult) and be transparent with them about your relationship.
-If you feel or have the slightest uneasiness about the relationship reach out to that safe person for help, you a probably right.
+If you feel or have the slightest uneasiness about the relationship, reach out to that safe person for help.